 - Ensure all small pieces/ fragments are collected, wrapped, sealed and labelled.

 Asbestos Roof Sheeting

-All asbestos waste must be disposed at landfill and waste disposal sites that have been licensed by the Department of Water & Environmental Regulation.
+All asbestos waste must be disposed at landfill and waste disposal sites that have been licensed by the Department of Water and Environmental Regulation.

 Further information can be obtained by phoning the City's Environmental Health Branch on 9272 0648 during office hours.